 - 34. We will carefully analyse the responses from our consultations to make our policy proportionate, clear, fair and in line with the stated aims of the GOC. - 35.
 Where possible, we will seek to encourage debate between stakeholders who may hold differing or opposing views.
 By facilitating debate, we hope that compromise positions will arise in these situations. - 36.
 We will remain guided by our governing principles, in particular the principle of protecting the public.
 We focus on the evidence and reasoning given in the consultation, making primarily qualitative analysis of the responses.
 Decisions will not be made on numbers alone.
 Rather, our decisions are made on the basis of the strength of the arguments put to us and our assessment of the evidence of the impact of our proposals.
 Consultation is not a vote and we do not devise any artificial weighting of responses from optometrists, dispensing opticians, patients or any other stakeholder group.
-Where appropriate, we are likely to give more weight to feedback from optical sector bodies representing significant numbers of our registrants than individuals.
+Where appropriate, we are likely to give more

-- 37. We will analyse who has responded to the consultation to assess which groups we have successfully reached.
-Where we identify that particular groups have not responded to the consultation and we have not heard their voice through other routes, we may look to fill those gaps, for example, through commissioning research with those groups.
+- weight to feedback from optical sector bodies representing significant numbers of our registrants than individuals. - 37.
+We will analyse who has responded to the consultation to assess which groups we have successfully reached.
+Where we have been unsuccessful in reaching particular groups we will attempt to find out why.
 We will learn from these experiences to ensure we reach these groups in other ways in the future. - 38.
 On some occasions, particularly with significant changes affecting all registrants, we will contract with an external research agency to help us with consultation activities (for example, engaging with stakeholders such as carrying out a registrant survey or focus groups, focus groups or interviews with members of the public, and/or analysing consultation responses).
 Where we do so, we will ensure that we comply with our Contracts and procurement policy.